xylous/settle/doc/query-search-and-filter.md

     between square brackets, separating links with tabs.

 - `settle query --graph` prints a DOT file of the entire Zettelkasten to stdout

+- `settle query --text ".*search.*" --format "%t (%a)"` not only prints every Zettel that contains the word `search` in it, but it also prints every line containing that word.